-The Path2CPA electives include two designated graduate-level courses and three 3-unit upper or lower-division courses from any subject.
+The Path2CPA electives include up to four designated graduate-level courses and one 3-unit upper or lower-division course from any subject.
 The graduate-level courses will be included in the unit totals and GPAs for both applicants' undergraduate Accounting and graduate-level Accounting or Taxation degree programs.
-Students whose average GPA in the two graduate-level courses falls below a

-3.00 GPA will be conditionally admitted to either of these Master's programs.
+Students whose cumulative GPAs in the graduate-level courses fall below a 3.00 GPA will be conditionally admitted to either of these Master's programs.